GillesPaoletti/training/README.md

 <b>PYTHON</b>
 <ul>

-<li> The Open Univeristy offers a beginning course called "Learn to Code for Data Analysis" at https://www.futurelearn.com/courses/learn-to-code with introduction to Python, Jupyter notebook, Anaconda.</li>
+<li> The Open Univeristy offers a beginning course called "Learn to Code for Data Analysis" at https://www.futurelearn.com/courses/learn-to-code with introduction to Python, Jupyter notebook, Anaconda.
+You can use it in conjonction with https://www.python.org/.

+<li> xxxxxxxxxxx </li>
+<li> xxxxxxxxxxx </li>
+<li> xxxxxxxxxxx </li>
+<li> xxxxxxxxxxx </li>
 </ul>

 <b>MICROSOFT SQL SERVER</b>